Etsy Shop Name

 Does it check domain availability?

 Each result shows a .com built from the name.
 Clicking it opens a live availability lookup at a domain registrar.
-If the .com is taken, try adding "Co," "Studio," "Goods," or the product type to the end, or use a two-word variant.
+If the .com is taken, try appending "Co," "Studio," "Goods," or the product type to the end (Etsy reads it as one string anyway), or shorten the root.

 What AI model powers it?